mastodon/documentation/content/en/methods/accounts.md

 limit
 : Integer.
 Maximum number of results to return.
 Default: 20.

+only_media
+: Boolean.
+Filter out statuses without attachments.

+exclude_replies
+: Boolean.
+Filter out statuses in reply to a different account.

 exclude_reblogs
 : Boolean.
-Whether to filter out boosts from the response.
+Filter out boosts from the response.

+pinned
+: Boolean.
+Filter for pinned statuses only.

 tagged
 : String.
 Filter for statuses using a specific hashtag.